ndaman/vim-config/README.md

 I wanted to centralize my vim config settings and any other installation instructions so that I can more easily keep things consistent.
 I will also keep track of things to improve to make the process easier.

-Currently have three files to track:
+Currently have four files to track:
 - init.vim (vimrc)
 - ginit.vim (gui settings)
 - snippets/markdown.snip (custom snippets for markdown)
+- Makefile (build file for platformio projects)

 ## installation
 1. Install python 3 (if needed, in windows I like to use conda, make sure Python 3 is default)